Deng-Shihao/QModel-Demo/README.md

 Verified syntax with python3 - <<'PY' ... ast.parse(...) ... (py_compile attempted but blocked by sandbox cache permissions).

 Next steps: 1) Run ruff check nanomodel/quantization/gptq.py to keep formatting consistent.
 2) Execute the existing quantization tests/recipes (e.g., pytest -k gptq or python example/basic_usage.py) to ensure runtime behavior still matches expectations.

+3) Group-Aware Reordering (GAR): To further mitigate accuracy degradation, we introduce a weight quantization strategy that prioritizes important weights without inference overhead.
+Notably, GAR is not limited to our specific setting; it is applicable to other quantization schemes, making it a versatile technique for improving the accuracy of quantized models without introducing additional overhead.
+Ablation studies further confirm its effectiveness.